jamesknight557/Remote-TCP-Cobb-Printing-UR10e-/README.md

 # Remote Clay Printing with UR10e Robot

 This guide explains how to use the robot arm to print with cobb.
 It involves a few different computer programs working together.
+I've also attacged a zip file containg the simulation for the Kuka KR120

 ## Overview: The Big Picture